Akkowiz/Leetcode/682 - Baseball Game/README.md

-I couldve used stacks instead of a list to maybe make it  more performant(?) / Looking at other C# Solutions, I see stacks being used quite alot atleast
+I couldve used stacks instead of a list to maybe make it  more performant(?) / Looking at other C# Solutions, I see stacks being used quite alot atleast In the reviewed version I got rid completely of the for-loop that calculated my sum by using .Sum()